L-Sherry/Localize-me/Documentation.md

   * `char_height`, the height of the char of a font, which is 7, 13 or 16.
   * `base_image`, the loaded base image that uses the default color (white). note that modifying this object will not affect the game.
+  * `set_base_image`, which is a function that will replace the base image loaded by the game by the image specified as a parameter.

 - If `pre_patch_font` is specified, then Localize-Me calls it with the context as a parameter: `pre_patch_font(context)`.
-  The callback is free to modify this object, add fields or more, as this object will be reused in the following callbacks.
+  The callback is free to modify the context object, add fields or more, as this object will be reused in the following callbacks.
 It is also possible to wait in this asynchronous function.

+  In `pre_patch_font`, it is possible to call `set_base_image(image)` which will replace the image loaded by the game with your own image.
+Your image must have the same dimensions as the original image and respect the format expected by the game.
+  After `pre_patch_font` completes, the `set_base_image` field will disappear from the context.
 - Localize-Me then hands the white font image to the game, so that it can extract font data from the PNG image, such as the position of each character and their width.
 To do that, the game uses the lines that you can see below